Killing of Tito Minniti: Life

 Tito Minniti was born in Placanica, near Reggio Calabria, Italy on July 31, 1909.
 He became a military pilot of the Regia Aeronautica in 1933.
 He had attained the rank of Lieutenant when he volunteered to fight in Ethiopia in 1935.
 He flew a number of missions over enemy territory.

 On 26 December 1935 Minniti was flying a reconnaissance mission with an observer, Sergeant Livio Zannoni.
 He was forced to land behind enemy lines, probably due to engine trouble.
 Minnitti and Zannoni survived apparently uninjured, but were soon challenged by Ethiopians.
 What happened next is disputed.
 Both men were killed, but according to Rainer Baudendistel, "it was never established whether they died defending themselves or were killed after surrender".
 The only officially recorded testimony of the event, given by an Egyptian paramedic, asserted that Minniti was tortured and murdered by Ethiopian troops.

 Italian version

-According to one version of events, Minniti and Zannoni fought the Army of the Ethiopian Empire soldiers who approached.
+According to one version of events, Minniti and Zannoni fought the Imperial Ethiopian Army soldiers who approached.
 Minniti attacked them with the aircraft's machine gun, killing some of them.
 Eventually, he ran out of ammunition and was forced to surrender.
 Zannoni was killed, but Minniti was taken to the village of Bolali.
 Italian propaganda later declared that Minniti was subject to torture and mutilation before his death.

 This version of events relied on the assertions of an attaché of the Egyptian Red Cross, Abdel Mohsein El Uisci, who later testified to the League of Nations and stated that the severed head and feet of Minniti were carried to the towns of Degehabur, Jijiga and Harar.
 El Uisci testified: